kgisl/pythonFDP/notes/cs3003-unit4-examples.md

 	  - If you cannot use `min`, write the code for finding the minimum value in a list
    - What is the method of a list that returns the index for an element in the list?
 	   - What is the difference between `find` and `index`?
+ - how do you iterate over all the elements in a list, except the last one?
+Write the python code to do this
+  - What is the value of `[1, 2, 3, 4][0:]` and `[1, 2, 3, 4][1:]` and `[1, 2, 3, 4][2:]`?
+  - What is the built-in function which is used to find the minimum value of a list of numbers?
+Create a list containing 10 random numbers.
+Write the python code to find the minimum value in the list.
+  - What is the list method to find out the index of a value in a list?
+	  - How many arguments does the method accept?
+	  - What is the second argument for?
+  - What are the ways you can swap the value in two variables?
+	  - What is the most pythonic way to do this?
   - Find the minimum value in a list and the index of the minimum value.
 Write a list comprehension as part of the code that returns both values in a tuple.
    - Write code for swapping two variables without using a temporary variable.
 If it is not a one line statement, try refactoring whatever you have into one single statement.